FormerlyChucks/KarmaBot/README.md

 ![](https://i.imgur.com/vl24adf.png)

 The "old" directory contains the original source code.
 It won't be updated at all.
 The "new" directory is something I maintain for fun, and will occasionally have some changes.
+For a bot that farms karma but doesn't repost, see my repo [here](https://github.com/Mr-Steal-Your-Script/Humanoid)